-- 1.1 A survey report is to be generated in the following cases: - In connection with commencement, continuation and / or completion of periodical hull surveys, i.e. annual, intermediate and special surveys, as relevant - When structural damages / defects have been found - When repairs, renewals or modifications have been carried out - When condition of class (recommendation) has been imposed or deleted - 1.2 The purpose of reporting is to provide: - Evidence that prescribed surveys have been carried out in accordance with applicable classification rules - Documentation of surveys carried out with findings, repairs carried out and condition of class (recommendation) imposed or deleted - Survey records, including actions taken, which shall form an auditable documentary trail.
-Survey reports are to be kept in the survey report file required to be on board - Information for planning of future surveys - Information which may be used as input for maintenance of classification rules and instructions - 1.3 When a survey is split between different survey stations, a report is to be made for each portion of the survey.
+- In connection with commencement, continuation and / or completion of periodical hull surveys, i.e. annual, intermediate and special surveys, as relevant - When structural damages / defects have been found - When repairs, renewals or modifications have been carried out - When condition of class has been imposed or deleted

+- Evidence that prescribed surveys have been carried out in accordance with applicable classification rules - Documentation of surveys carried out with findings, repairs carried out and condition of class imposed or deleted - Survey records, including actions taken, which shall form an auditable documentary trail.
+Survey reports are to be kept in the survey report file required to be on board - Information for planning of future surveys - Information which may be used as input for maintenance of classification rules and instructions

+1.3 When a survey is split between different survey stations, a report is to be made for each portion of the survey.
 A list of items surveyed, relevant findings and an indication of whether the item has been credited, are to be made available to the next attending surveyor, prior to continuing or completing the survey.
 Thickness measurement and tank testing carried out is also to be listed for the next surveyor.

-- 2.1 Identification of compartments where an overall survey has been carried out. - 2.2 Identification of locations, in each ballast tank and cargo hold including hatch covers and coamings, where a close-up survey has been carried out, together with information of the means of access used. - 2.3 Identification of locations, in each ballast tank and cargo hold including hatch covers and coamings, where thickness measurement has been carried out.
+2.1 Identification of compartments where an overall survey has been carried out.

+2.2 Identification of locations, in each ballast tank and cargo hold including hatch covers and coamings, where a close-up survey has been carried out, together with information of the means of access used.

+2.3 Identification of locations, in each ballast tank and cargo hold including hatch covers and coamings, where thickness measurement has been carried out.